alphagov/inside-government-admin-guide/creating-documents/document-types.md

 During transition, your 'content analysis' spreadsheet will map your existing content to GOV.UK document types.

 Some of the sub-types are shown to users in the filters on GOV.UK search pages.
 It is worth having a look at how these filters work for [publications](https://www.gov.uk/government/publications) and [announcements](https://www.gov.uk/government/announcements).
+For example written and oral statements are grouped under the term 'Statements to Parliament', under Announcements.

 ### News article